Notable People

 This is why the performance lasted in syndication and memory.
 It was specific enough to feel human and stylized enough to become shorthand.
 Plenty of sitcom roles fade with their decade.
 Felix survived because Randall played him with classical comic conviction.

 That survival has sometimes narrowed the public memory of Randall, but it should also count in his favor.
-To produce a role that becomes a national reference point is not a small achievement.
+To produce a role that becomes a national reference point is a durable achievement.
 It means the performance escaped the episode and entered language.

 He never stopped wanting the stage